Thresholding at the monopoly price: an agnostic way to improve bidding strategies in revenue-maximizing auctions: Improving over the truthful strategy for any distributions of the competition

+When the reserve price is computed from $F_{B_i}$ - the bid distribution induced by using $\beta$ on $F_{X_i}$ - we have to make a distinction between the reserve price $r_\beta$ and the reserve value $x_\beta$.

+\begin{definition}[Reserve value] Consider a non-decreasing strategy $\beta$.
+We call reserve value $x_\beta$ the smallest value above which the seller accepts bids. \end{definition} If the bidder bids truthfully, their reserve value is equal to their reserve price.
+If $\beta$ is increasing and $r_\beta$ is the reserve price associated with the strategy $\beta$, we have $x_\beta = \beta^{-1}(r_\beta)$.
+If $F_X = \mathfrak{U}[0,1]$, if we consider $\beta(x) = x/2$, we have $r_\beta = 0.25$ and $x_{\beta} = 0.5$.
+By dividing bids by two, the strategic bidder decreases their reserve price but does not change the reserve value~: it is the same as if they were bidding truthfully.

+By contrast, we now show that for any distributions of the competition, the bidder can improve a specific bidding strategy by giving an incentive to the seller to accept all bids.
+It does not decrease the payment of the strategic bidder and increases his utility for any distributions of the competition.

+\begin{theorem} Let $\beta_r$ be an increasing strategy with associated reserve value $r>0$ in a lazy second price auction.
+Suppose Assumption \textbf{A2} applies to $F$ and that the left-end point of its support is 0.
+Suppose the bid distribution associated with $\beta_r$ has a virtual value.
+Assume that the other bidders' strategies are fixed.
+Then there exists another bidding strategy $\tilde{\beta}_r$ such that for any distributions of the highest bid of the competition: \begin{enumerate} \item A reserve value associated with $\tilde{\beta}_r$ is 0. $\tilde{\beta}_r$ is increasing. \item $\mathcal{U}_i(\tilde{\beta}_r)\geq \mathcal{U}_i(\beta_r)$, i.e., the utility of bidder $i$ is higher; \item $P_i(\tilde{\beta}_r)\geq P_i(\beta_r)$, i.e., the payment of bidder $i$ to the seller is also higher, \end{enumerate} The following continuous function fulfills these conditions:

+\end{theorem} Having reserve value equal to zero means that the seller accepts all bids of the strategic bidder.
+It also means that the reserve price is equal to the minimum bid of the strategic bidder.
+This result can be applied to improve any preexisting shading strategy.
+A most important case is to apply this theorem to the truthful strategy, showing that there exists a strategy improving the truthful strategy regardless of the competition distribution.
+The proof is in Appendix.
+We now explain why we can improve any strategy in this setting without knowing the distribution of the competition.
+Myerson's Lemma is a key element in this understanding.

-\subsection{The fundamental Myerson lemma}
+\subsubsection{The fundamental Myerson lemma}

-Myerson's lemma \cite{Myerson81} is a fundamental result in auction theory. \begin{lemma}[Integrated version of the Myerson lemma] Assume that $F_{B_i}$ has a density and finite mean.
-Suppose that $i$'s bids are independent of the bids of the other bidders and denote by $G_i$ the cdf of the maximum of their bids.
+Myerson's lemma \citep{Myerson81} is a fundamental result in auction theory. \begin{lemma}[Integrated version of the Myerson lemma] Assume that $F_{B_i}$ has a density (which is positive everywhere) and finite mean, i.e. Assumptions \textbf{A1} (with $\eps=0$) and \textbf{A2} are satisfied.
+Suppose that bidder $i$'s bids are independent of the bids of the other bidders and denote by $G_i$ the cdf of the maximum of the other bidders' bids.
 Suppose a lazy second price auction with reserve price for bidder i denoted by $r$ is run.
 Then the payment $M_i$ of bidder $i$ to the seller can be expressed as